 The causes of ED will often be down to physical, physiological, or medical issues experienced by your man.
 His health issues should not be taken as a reflection of your relationship.
 It’s important that you encourage open conversations and an honest dialogue, rather than antagonising him with accusations or demands.

-There are two important things to know as the partner of a man afflicted by ED: neither of you are alone, and that by supporting your partner you can help him to overcome his ED.
+There are two important things to know as the partner of a man afflicted by ED: neither of you is alone, and by supporting your partner you can help him to overcome his ED.
 It’s not easy to know what to say and do — but here are some key ways in which you can show your support.

 ED is hard on everyone.
 While you may be wondering if you have in some way caused your partner to develop ED, remember that your partner is the one who is unable to get an erection and is no longer able to enjoy sex in the way he was accustomed to.
 Before you go any further, stop to think about how you might feel in his position.
 Empathy is an important part of the healing process; it will help you support him better.